WCN’24 pre-congress courses

-The pre-congress program offers in-depth courses that investigate specific topics and encourage participation through interactive platforms, case presentations, and live Q&A sessions.
+The pre-congress program on Saturday, April 13 offers in-depth courses that explore specific topics and encourage participation through interactive platforms, case presentations, live demonstrations, and discussion sessions.

-The 2022 courses ensure a return of popular topics as well as some exciting new ones:
+The 2024 lineup sees a return of popular topics as well as some exciting new ones:

 - Interventional Nephrology Course